zom-lang/zom/CONTRIBUTING.md

 **Before a code contribution**
 * Have you ever program with the Zom Programming Language?
-  It is recommanded to before contributing to the compiler.
+  It is recommanded to before contributing to the toolchain.
 * Do you have the skills necessary to contribute?
-* Do you know Rust, C++ and LLVM?
-It is mendatory to contribute to make a code contribution.
+* Do you know Rust, C++ or LLVM?
+It is mandatory to know at least one for a code contribution.
 * Have you read all [the documentation of the compiler](compiler/)?

 **First code contribution**